288 pages | 6 x 9 | 11 illus.

 Provocative and unflinching, Surviving Slavery in the British Caribbean reorients the study of Atlantic slavery by revealing how differently enslaved people's social relationships, cultural practices, and political strategies appear when seen in the light of their unrelenting struggle to survive.

-Randy M. Browne teaches history at Xavier University.
+Randy M. Browne is Associate Professor of History at Xavier University.